What to expect in the sprint to Election Day – and beyond | KRDO

 The first early voting will also get underway in September.
 North Carolina is the first state to send mail-in ballots, on September 6, but other states will follow suit in the weeks after.

 Back in school and back to work, many Americans may start to pay more attention to the election in September.
-There will also be some touchstone moments in the cultural zeitgeist, such as when “Saturday Night Live” premiers at the end of the month with Maya Rudolph returning as Harris – and we find out who will play Vance and Walz.
+There will also be some touchstone moments in the cultural zeitgeist, such as when “Saturday Night Live” premiers at the end of the month with Maya Rudolph returning as Harris – and we find out who will play vice presidential nominees JD Vance and Tim Walz.

 Trump also faces sentencing for his conviction on 34 counts of falsifying business records related to hush money payments before the 2016 election.
 That September 18 date could slip as the court reacts to new immunity granted to presidents by the Supreme Court.